Congratulations on your acceptance and welcome to The College of New Jersey!

 - You may upload any supporting documentation (e.g., laboratory tests, chest x-ray reports) as well.

 Many new students find that they are missing one or more of the immunizations required to attend TCNJ.
 This is why it is important to allow adequate time to obtain anything that might be missing from your records.
 If you will be unable to complete health requirements by the due date, it is important that you notify Student Health Services promptly and provide a timeline for completion of requirements.
 Students can obtain missing immunizations from several medical facilities in their community including their personal health care provider’s office, urgent care center, walk-in medical clinic, or pharmacist.
-Immunizations are also available in TCNJ Student Health Services.
+Immunizations and TB testing (if indicated) are also available in TCNJ Student Health Services.
 Interested students can call 609-771-2889.

 Students having trouble locating immunization records can find tips for locating these records on the Immunization Action Coalition web site.

 If you have concerns about vaccination, the following websites may be helpful in providing accurate information:

 - Vaccine Education Center (Children’s Hospital of Philadelphia)